6 Reasons to Learn Golf

 If you are a non-golfer, you may be wondering what the big deal is when it comes to this sport, and why so many people are so committed to putting in the hours on the course.
 It’s a sport that is deeply rooted in traditions and history, and it’s also more strenuous than you may first have thought.

 There are a great many benefits to taking up the sport, and it’s beneficial for not only the body but the mind too.
-Read on to find out some of our top reasons why you should consider taking up the sport.
+Read on to find out some of our top reasons why you should learn to play golf.

 It’s great exercise

 While it is true that golf is far less likely to make you break out in a sweat than some sports out there, the average golf course takes up a huge amount of land, and you’ll be doing plenty of walking to get from one shot to the next.
 You’ll also need to carry your clubs around with you, which will help you burn calories.
 The best part is that while you will spend about four hours walking on average, it won’t feel like exercise because your mind will be on the game.
 So if you’re not the type who enjoys going for a hike, perhaps golf is the game for you.